How to Create Effective Concept Maps

 What is a Concept Map?

 A concept map is a visual tool that shows relationships between concepts and ideas.
 Unlike traditional mind maps, concept maps use linking words to describe the relationships between connected concepts, making them particularly effective for learning and understanding complex subjects.
+This educational approach was pioneered byJoseph Novakand has been extensively researched in educational psychology.

 Getting Started with Our Editor